nextstrain/ncov/narratives/ncov_sit-rep_2020-01-30.md

 There is a [confirmed case in Wuhan with onset date of Dec 1, 2019](https://twitter.com/trvrb/status/1220749265380593664), which would put an upper bound on the date of most recent common ancestor.
 The common ancestor of viruses sequenced to date might be later than this date though.

-More detailed modeling of the onset of the outbreak are onging.
+More detailed modeling of the onset of the outbreak are ongoing.
 Despite considerable uncertainty, our best guess is remains late November/early December.

 ```